There may be no cure for fibromyalgia and the pain it inflicts, but there are ways to reduce the severity of it.

 - Restless Legs Magnesium Chloride Flakes with Organic Orange, Cedarwood, and Lavender

 I have saved the best for last.
-From 2013-2016, my main source of fibromyalgia pain relief was medical marijuana.
+From 2013-2016, my main source of fibromyalgia pain relief was medical marijuana and dietary changes.

 I began testing a PEMF therapy device at the end of November 2016.
 I didn’t see major results at first, but I also wasn’t using it faithfully.

 This made it possible to begin exercising.
 After years of not being able to exercise at all, I was exercising twice a week, then three times, and so on.

 In March of 2017, I began using my device daily and focused 90% of my treatment time to my spine.
 This allowed me to begin walking daily.
 I have had some setbacks due to injuries and a car accident, but the relief I have experienced with my Oska Pulse has allowed me to resume physical activity as soon as I healed.
 It has also helped with the healing process.

 I am an Oska Wellness affiliate, but that isn’t why I share information about this product or my experience.
 I share because of how much it has improved my chronic pain.
 Even with the various injuries I have endured, (torn muscles, fractured shoulder and hip, bruised shin, and multiple broken ribs) I can honestly say that the past two and a half years have been the best out of my entire chronic life.